stechstudio/laravel-storage-connect/docs/eloquent-managed-connections.md

 ## Create database migration

 You will need to add a database column for each cloud provider you wish to support.
-You can name the column whatever you want.
+You can name the column(s) whatever you want.

-The column will store a json string with all the connection details.
+Each column will store a JSON string with all the connection details.
 So your column type should either be `TEXT` or `JSON` (for PostgreSQL we recommend `JSONB`).

-This package is quite happy with `TEXT`, we don't query the json directly in the database.
-However you may find it beneficial to use a `JSON` type so that you could potentially query it (list users where their Dropbox account is full, for example).
+This package is quite happy with `TEXT`, we don't query the JSON directly in the database.
+However, you may find it beneficial to use a `JSON` type so that you could potentially query it (list users where their Dropbox account is full, for example).

 Create a migration for the table where you will store the connections.
 This will normally be your users table, or possibly your organizations instead.